-Antihistamines are a class of drugs used to suppress the effects of histamine in tissues to help relieve or prevent allergic symptoms and overproduction of gastric acid.
+Antihistamines are a class of drugs used to suppress the effects of histamineiXChemicals released by the body during an allergic reaction. in tissues to help relieve or prevent allergic symptoms and overproduction of gastric acid.
 Although antihistamines are available over the counter, it is recommended to seek pediatric consultation before taking them.

 It is not recommended to administer antihistamines for kids below two years of age, and a prescription is mandatory for children below six years.
 The type of antihistamine, dosage, and duration may vary depending on the symptom, severity, age, health conditions, use of other medications, and bodyweight of children.